This Chicken Wonton Nacho Salad is a delicious spin on taco salad with a super simple, tasty sriracha-mayo dressing. It's the perfect lunch!

-To prep this salad even faster, you can cook and freeze the chicken in advance!
-Once you have cooked the chicken, just allow it to cool down, then store it in a zip top freezer bag or an airtight meal prep container.
+To prep this salad even faster, you can cook and freeze the chicken in advance for up to 3 months.
+Once you have cooked the chicken, just allow it to cool down, then store it in a freezer-safe Ziploc bag or an airtight meal prep container.

 More healthy salad recipes